|

 Linnets may be confused with Redpoll and Twite (Cardeulis flavirostris), but both these species are smaller.
 Also, the Redpoll has a red crown and black bib, and the Twite has a pink rump and streaky upperparts.
 Like all finches the Linnet has a deeply forked tail, although it is quite short in this small finch.

 Both sexes have a chestnut mantle and whitish underparts with brown streaks, but the female is duller than the male.
-The bill is dark brown and the legs are flesh-brown.
+The bill is grey and the legs are pale brown.

 In the summer, the male is very distinctive with grey head, pale crimson forehead and breast, and dark streaking on its whitish throat.
 In the winter, they become much duller.

-Juveniles are similar to the female adult birds, but paler and with bolder streaking.
+Juveniles are similar to the female adult birds, but paler and with bolder streaking, and the bill and legs are pale grey with a yellow or pink tinge.

 They have a rapid twittering flight call, which is similar to that of the Greenfinch and Redpoll; the Greenfinch's call is lower-pitched and the Redpoll is more metallic sounding.